 Zooming out from the situation years after the fact, it seems a little crazy that this thinking process happened so often.
 I’d just spend a few minutes getting ready for work and exist in a space designated for me, and yet at least twice a week my mind leapt into a downward spiral of guilt over my mere existence in this space.
 I hadn’t even been attracted to any of the women I worked with, and even still that predatory paranoia slithered through my blood anytime another girl so much as made eye contact with me in that locker room, even if they were fully clothed.

 As for me getting undressed in that space, never.
 I’ve always been uncomfortable getting undressed in front of other girls simply because I didn’t want them to think I was comfortable getting undressed in front of them.
 (Or in other terms, I didn’t want them to think I was coming on to them because I was changing my clothes in front of them.
 Makes total sense, right?)
 Even when friends I’ve had for years stay over, I always slip away to a bathroom to change into pajamas, and that’s the way it’s always been.
 I can even recall once when I was twelve, I went to a pool party and all the girls changed into their swimsuits in my friend’s basement, which was okay because, “We’re all girls!”
 And without being able to pinpoint the why behind my discomfort, I lied about having to use the bathroom just so I could get changed separately from everyone else.
-As you can imagine, the first 10 minutes of high school P.E. was my personal hell.
+As you can imagine, the first 10 minutes of high school P.E. were my personal hell.

 Predator paranoia didn’t exactly fade away once I started making close friends after high school either.
 When I met my best friend in college, I told her about my girlfriend right away, outing myself as nonchalantly as possible, and still being distinctly aware of how she might interpret any action on my part because of my attraction to women.
 I’d been especially careful to never touch her, but even more so than usual because unlike other girls, she actually knew that I was attracted women, and I was terrified of that.